Need Small Business Funding? When You Should Get A Business Credit Card VS A Small Business Loan

 1) You Need Financing For Common Ongoing Expenses

-Although you usually can get funding more quickly with an instant approval business credit card, the funding you can access will be significantly less than what you can access with a loan.
+Although you usually can get funded more quickly with a credit card — especially if you get an instant approval business credit card — the funding you can access will be significantly less than what you can access with a loan.
 That makes a business credit card a better way to get working capital for everyday business expenses.

-Because a credit card provides you with a revolving line of credit, you won’t be borrowing more than you need, and you won’t be paying interest on money you don’t need.
+Because a credit card provides you with a revolving line of credit, you won’t be borrowing more than you need, and you won’t be paying interest on money you’re not using.

 2) You Want To Pay 0% Interest (For A While)

 Many business credit card issuers offer an introductory 0% APR period with their credit cards.
-The 0% APR period typically lasts 9-12 months, but you can find offers that extend this period to 18-21 months in certain instances.
+The 0% APR period typically lasts 9-12 months, but you can find offers that extend this period to 18-21 months.

 This is especially useful for business owners who intend to make some significant purchases in the short term.
 Credit cards offering a significant 0% APR period can end up saving you lots of money on interest payments.